 Be sure to keep your tank topped up, just in case you need a little extra fuel than you thought.
 And be sure to fill up with the right fuel – if you put the wrong type in it can cost a lot to repair and even cause permanent damage.

 If your levels are low, your engine might overheat.
 So make sure your coolant levels are right and there are no signs of coolant leaks around the engine bay or underneath your car.
 Check your owner’s manual for more details.

 Just in case you break down, it’s a good idea to keep a few essential things in your car.
 Here’s what we suggest:

 - Mobile phone charger

 REQUEST A SERVICE, REPAIR OR MOT

 Need a service, MOT or repair?
-Just click on the link below to fill in your details, and your nearest Honda Dealer will get back to you.
+Just click on the link below to fill in your details, and your nearest Honda Retailer will get back to you.